chxnmay17/sppu-comp-sem7-notes-2019-pattern/BT/UNIT3/Types Blockchain Platforms/Example/hyperledger.md

 *   **Development:** Fabric was initially developed by Digital Asset and IBM, and is now hosted by the Linux Foundation.
 It became the first project in the Hyperledger Umbrella to reach an 'active' state.

 The success of Hyperledger highlights that, for enterprises, adopting DLT is a foundational change that enables trust where it didn't exist before, thus removing layers of inefficiency.

+**Hyperledger Advantages:**

+* **Flexibility**: Customizable and modular, allowing tailored solutions.
+* **Security**: Strong access control, identity management, and encryption.
+* **Scalability**: Supports large-scale enterprise applications with high transaction volumes.
+* **Privacy**: Enables private, permissioned networks for authorized participants only.
+* **Interoperability**: Facilitates integration with other systems and applications.

+**Hyperledger Disadvantages:**

+* **Complexity**: Setup and maintenance can be challenging, requiring technical expertise.
+* **Limited Decentralization**: As a permissioned blockchain, it’s less decentralized than public platforms.
+* **Smaller Community**: The developer community is smaller, making support and resources more limited.
+* **Limited Smart Contract Functionality**: Offers fewer features compared to other blockchain platforms.